Halmari/aircraft_turnaround_predictor/README.md

 **The following process was performed in the analysis:**
 - Data preprocessing
     - Joining of data tables
-    - Removal of duplicates and null values
+    - Removal of duplicates and rows with null values
 - Removal of outliers
 - Inspection of interactions between variables and collinearity
     - H-statistic